knpuniversity/php-beginner-series/knpu/episode3/query-parameters.rst

 Refresh and click on the link.
 We're taken to the new page with a little ``?id=`` part on the URL.
-That's called a query parameter and it's the easiest to pass some extra data to a page.
+That's called a query parameter and it's the easiest way to pass some extra data to a page.

 Using Query Parameters
 ----------------------